ferreteleco/cookie-github/.github/pull_request_template.md

 - [ ] Introduced code follows the style guidelines of this project
 - [ ] Introduced code includes tests that prove fix is effective or feature works (if applicable)
 - [ ] Introduced code includes necessary documentation (if applicable)
-- [ ] Author has performed a self-review of my code
+- [ ] Author has performed a self-review of the introduced code
 - [ ] Introduced code includes relevant comments, particularly in hard-to-understand areas
 - [ ] New and existing unit tests pass locally with changes included
 - [ ] Any dependent changes have been merged and published in downstream modules